Implement Simple Pagination in PHP

 Pagination in PHP is an approach used to split large number of data records into small chunks to display limited information to user.
 When large number of data records is retrieved from database it can result in slow page load time, PHP pagination helps to avoid this slow page load time.
 For example you might have a huge number of products, users, or articles.
 Instead of showing them all on one page we can show limited number of records and show them as different pages with navigation to each page providing a better user experience.

-These code snippets in this post will help you to implement pagination in PHP in simple and easy steps with working demo example.
-We need to follow some steps logically as below:
+The code snippets in this post will help you to implement pagination in PHP in simple and easy steps with working demo example.
+Steps to be followed in order to paginate MySQL data in PHP:

-- Then use total number of records and items per page to calculate how many pages you needs.
+• Then use total number of records and items per page to calculate how many pages you need.

-- Fetch the exact number of records number of records from database table providing the offset and limit of records based on current page number and items per page limit.
+• Fetch the exact number of records from database table providing the offset and limit of records based on current page number and items per page limit.

 Files we are going to need for this pagination are: